aditya-raj/careers/README.rst

 ----------
 Once a resume has been received, our HR Director will arrange a 5-10 minute call to discuss the following questions:

-    1. Are you interested in web development?
+    1. Have you done any web development?
-    2. Are you willing to work with Python/Django?
+    2. What is your experience in Python/Django?
-    3. Are you interested in working in a startup environment?
+    3. Are you familiar with startup environments?
     4. Are you willing to work out of our Mountain View office daily?
-    5. Are you interested in politics?
+    5. What is your interest in politics?

 After the discussion a decision will be made based on one of two outcomes: